BelledonneCommunications/linphone-iphone/README.md

 When the application is started, the phoneMainView gets asked to transition to the Dialer view or the Assistant view.
-PhoneMainView exposes the -changeCurrentView: method, which will setup its Any Linphone view is actually presented in the UICompositeViewController, with or without a stateBar and tabBar.
+PhoneMainView exposes the -changeCurrentView: method, which will setup its Any Linphone view is actually presented in the UICompositeView, with or without a statusBar and tabBar.

-The UICompositeViewController consists of 3 areas laid out vertically.
-From top to bottom: StateBar, Content and TabBar.
+The UICompositeView consists of 3 areas laid out vertically.
+From top to bottom: StatusBar, Content and TabBar.
 The TabBar is usually the UIMainBar, which is used as a navigation controller: clicking on each of the buttons will trigger a transition to another "view".